container-storage-interface/spec/spec.md

 This RPC is a reverse operation of `NodePublishVolume`.
 This RPC MUST undo the work by the corresponding `NodePublishVolume`.
 This RPC SHALL be called by the CO at least once for each `target_path` that was successfully setup via `NodePublishVolume`.
-If the corresponding Controller Plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability, the CO SHOULD issue all `NodeUnpublishVolume` (as specified above) before calling `ControllerUnpublishVolume` for the given node and the given volume.
+If the corresponding Controller Plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability, the CO SHOULD issue all `NodeUnpublishVolume` (as specified above) before calling `ControllerUnpublishVolume` for the given node and the given volume, unless the Controller Plugin has `UNPUBLISH_FENCE` capability and the Node Plugin has the `FORCE_UNPUBLISH` capability and the `force` flag is `true`.
 The Plugin SHALL assume that this RPC will be executed on the node where the volume is being used.

+If the Node Plugin has the `FORCE_UNPUBLISH` capability, the CO MAY specify `force` as `true` in which case the Node Plugin MUST support unpublishing volumes even when access has been revoked with `ControllerUnpublishVolume`.
+Because data loss is inevitable in such circumstances, the `force` flag is an indication that success is desired even it if means losing data.
+It is essential that after a successful call to `NodeUnpublishVolume` that there be no buffered data on the node related to the volume which might result in unintetional modification of the volume if it were to be subsequently re-published to that node.

 This RPC is typically called by the CO when the workload using the volume is being moved to a different node, or all the workload using the volume on a node has finished.